Pretend To Be Nice/Play the Social Game (and Keep Your Politics and Controversial Beliefs To Yourself)

 Rocky, in Fiji, followed in Jonathan’s path, though he was even worse.
 He began fighting with Dreamz from the get-go, before the tribes even split up.
 He ranted, he raved, he picked on people.
 He managed to get through his original tribe, but after the switch, he wasn’t so lucky.
 He had already annoyed his tribemates with the way he treated Anthony, and then his big mouth started on all of them when they overate at a reward challenge.
 His failure in this rule was a big part of the reason he was voted out.

 And Samoa’s Ben made Rocky look calm and easygoing by comparison, what with his apparently racist remarks and the way he treated some of his other tribemates, the others on his tribe just wanted him gone!

 Watching your step applies to politics and other controversial beliefs as well.
-I can’t think of any recent specific examples of this, but in earlier seasons, we saw Frank in Africa starting a discussion blasting gun control and the liberal media, and Peter in Marquesas speechifying about yoga that made others think he was a fruit loop.
+I can’t think of any recent specific examples of this, which hopefully means players have learned not to do this, but in earlier seasons, we saw Frank in Africa starting a discussion blasting gun control and the liberal media, and Peter in Marquesas speechifying about how to be holey and control all your bodily holes that made others think he was a fruit loop.